schatzlab/appliedgenomics2017/assignments/virtualbox.md

 5. Double-click on this virtual machine to start it up (or single-click and then hit the "start" icon).
 If you get an error message, read the details and follow the instructions to update as necessary.
 (For example, you might have to install the Oracle VM Extension Pack from https://www.virtualbox.org/wiki/Downloads to get the USB controller to work.)

 6. Once your Lubuntu machine boots, you'll be prompted to login.
-The default username is "student" which is also the default password; you should probably change your password.
+The default username is "osboxes" and the default password is "osboxes.org"; feel free to create a new username or change the password

 7. Explore your new machine-in-a-machine to see what software is already there, by clicking the left bottom start button.
 Keep in mind that the files in your virtual environment can only be accessed from within that virtual environment, not from your usual laptop software.
 So Lubuntu has a web browser, office-like apps, accessories, etc.